raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 ### where

 I don't mean what kind of company or team you have.
-When I ask, "where," I mean, *where in the code would you use this?*.
-In any non-trivial code base, some pieces work fine, are rarely updated, and nobody looks that them.
+When I ask, "where," I mean, *where in the code would you use this?* In any non-trivial code base, some pieces work fine, are rarely updated, and nobody looks that them.
 Others a re a big ball of mud but are so mission critical that nobody wants to touch them for fear of breaking everything.

 New techniques do not necessarily "obfuscate" such code.
 If you replace a loop with a map, well, that's not much of an improvement or an obfuscation.
 But if you can introduce some method decorators and dry up a ton of code while making the central responsibility of each method clearer, that might be a small investment in unfamiliarity that will pay a big dividend in understanding the underlying domain logic being expressed.